Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 They might believe that their value and worth is determined by their food behaviors and their body size, and that their lovability is about following certain food and exercise rules.

-Although they might be aware that they’re falling into eating disorder trap, their distorted perception seems true, even if they logically know that it’s not.
+Although they might be aware that they’re falling into the eating disorder trap, their distorted perception seems true, even if they logically know that it’s not.

 That’s why arguing the facts with your loved one won’t get you anywhere and can only make things worse.

 #2.
-Respect Your Loved One’s Experience
+Respect Your Partner’s Experience

 Use an experience you went through in the past that other people didn’t understand.
 It may have been an experience of a panic attack, a specific phobia, or a time when you felt upset about something other people didn’t think it was worth being upset about.